Skip to content

 1. Go to the Datasets view and click the Add button.

-2. Provide a name and description for the dataset, and optionally assign data stewards.
+2. Provide a dataset name and description for the dataset, optionally assign dataset stewards and dataset access approvers.

 3. Select datastore locations to include in the dataset and optionally, define the locations to exclude.